Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 11.38.05 UTC
+- WIB: Minggu, 8 Juni 2025 12.30.19 UTC
-- WITA: Minggu, 8 Juni 2025 12.38.05 UTC
+- WITA: Minggu, 8 Juni 2025 13.30.19 UTC
-- WIT: Minggu, 8 Juni 2025 13.38.05 UTC
+- WIT: Minggu, 8 Juni 2025 14.30.19 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology